perunari/freemarket_sample_75f/README.md

 ### Association

 - belongs_to :user
-- has_one :buying
+- has_one :buying, dependent: :destroy
-- has_many :images
+- has_many :images, dependent: :destroy
 - belongs_to :category
 - belongs_to :brand